-In this section we study the positive solutions to (\ref{21}) with $\mu_1=\mu_2=0$, i.e., the following system
+In this section, we study the positive solutions to (\ref{21}) with $\mu_1=\mu_2=0$, i.e., the following system

-One of our main results in this section shows that (\ref{41}) and its multi--dimensional counterpart has no positive time periodic solutions, and this indicates that the cellular growth is responsible for the formation of time periodic spatial patterns of system (\ref{11}) and (\ref{21}).
+One of our main results in this section shows that (\ref{41}) and its multi--dimensional counterpart have no positive time--periodic solutions and it indicates that cellular growth is responsible for the formation of time--periodic spatial patterns in system (\ref{11}) and (\ref{21}).
 According to our results in Section \ref{section3} and \cite{WZYH}, $(\bar u,\bar v,\bar w)$ loses its stability to steady state bifurcating solutions when $\chi_0=\min_{k\in\mathbb N^+} \chi^S_k$ and to Hopf bifurcating solutions when $\chi_0=\min_{k\in\mathbb N^+} \chi^H_k$.
-We shall show that Hopf bifurcation does not occur for (\ref{21}) at $(\bar u,\bar v,\bar w)$ when $\mu_1=\mu_2=0$ from the viewpoint of linearized stability analysis.
-Then we proceed to investigate the effect of cellular kinetics on the dynamics of (\ref{41}).
+We shall show that Hopf bifurcation does not occur for (\ref{21}) at $(\bar u,\bar v,\bar w)$ when $\mu_1=\mu_2=0$ from the viewpoint of linearized stability analysis and then we proceed to investigate the effect of cellular kinetics on the dynamics of (\ref{41}).
 In particular, we shall show that the kinetics are necessary for the formation of periodic patterns of the two competing species chemotaxis system.